biswajeet-g/Developer-s_Summit_3.0/README.md

 ### Agentic AI
 #### Introduction
+The Agentic AI Hackathon was a highlight of Developers Summit 3.0,which referred to autonomous systems that go beyond simple responses—they observe goals, plan strategies, reason through steps, use tools, retrieve information, and execute actions independently.
+Unlike traditional chatbots, these agents operate with minimal human input, breaking down complex tasks into modular workflows powered by advanced LLMs and orchestration frameworks.
+This event introduced students to building such intelligent, goal-driven AI in a hands-on competitive format.

 #### Event Highlights
 - Event Moderator : Ishaan Sinha (23BEEH20)
 - Venue : Training Hall - 3
 - Timeline : 11am to 2pm (first half) ; 3pm to 5pm (second half)

 #### Audience
+The event drew 52 students from Silicon University, participating individually or in teams of 2-3 members.
+These undergraduate developers engaged in a competitive yet collaborative environment, tackling real-world agentic AI challenges suitable for those with foundational knowledge of LLMs and frameworks.

+#### Winners:
+- 1st Prize - Team Sushi (Ayushi Singh) 3rd year, SU
+- Runner's Up - Team: 404 not found(Adarsh Choudhary, Anand Chaurasia, Ashish Singh), 3rd year all, SU

 ##### Description
+Teams selected from three problem statements
+- (PS-01: general-purpose agentic tasks;
+- PS-02: workflow coordination;
+- PS-03: autonomous approval workflows) and

+  built prototypes in a 5.5-hour window using tools like LangChain, LangGraph, Llama, Claude, and Groq API.
+The schedule included registration, problem reveal, building, live demos, and faculty evaluation on a 100-mark scale (50 for LLM integration, 50 for workflow reliability).
+Architectures mapped to "warrior" roles like Master planning and  tools, with mandatory GitHub submissions.

 ##### Key Takesways
+Participants proved functional agentic systems are buildable in hours using accessible tools, emphasizing modular designs blending LLM reasoning with deterministic logic.
+Hybrid architectures emerged naturally, with strong use of Anthropic Claude and Groq for speed; faculty praised pragmatic focus on working prototypes over perfection.
+The event boosted GDG community ties, highlighting student readiness for agentic AI trends.

 ##### Engagement
 ![agentic ai 1](https://github.com/user-attachments/assets/a5190f8f-7d59-45b4-9b05-c7d5d7a99053)

 ![agentic ai 2](https://github.com/user-attachments/assets/9c50d149-8b53-4710-af32-a113555ffbfd)

 ##### Conclusion
+The hackathon succeeded in fostering innovation among 52 participants, delivering hands-on agentic AI experience and positive feedback calling for more GDG events.
+It advanced Silicon University's developer community by teaching "software to move" autonomously, with standout solo and team efforts in approvals and multi-tool pipelines.

 ## Day 2 (4th April 2026)
 ### Web Atelir